 Rebuilding a good credit score takes time, and you should avoid anyone peddling advice for quick fixes.
 To learn more about how credit scores are calculated, see our series on Credit Score Scale Factors.
 Another good place to start is our article on How to Get Your Free Annual Credit Report.

-Remember, our credit counseling services are free of charge and available on demand!
+Remember, our credit coaching services are free of charge and available on demand!